camunda-community-hub/camunda-platform-7-camel/README.md

 --- | ---
 `topic` | (mandatory) The name of the topic as configured for the external task in BPMN.
 The endpoint will only consume tasks of this topic.
 `maxTasksPerPoll` | (optional, default: 5) The endpoint is a polling consumer.
 This parameter defines the number of tasks fetched by each poll.
 Further configuration concerning scheduling of polling can be found at the description of [Camel's scheduler component](http://camel.apache.org/scheduler.html).
+`workerId` | (optional, default: the endpoint's URI) The workerId used to poll Camunda for external tasks.
+Polled tasks are locked for that workerId.
+So if the task is not completed by the endpoint itself (see parameter `completeTask`), then the workerId used to complete the task must be the same used to poll the task.
 `lockDuration` | (optional, default: 60s) Once a task is fetched it is locked for other consumers.
 This parameter defines how long it is locked if there is no further interaction.
 `retries` | The number of times the external task will be tried to resolve before an incident is raised.
 `retryTimeout` | (optional, default: 500ms) The timeout between subsequent retries.